 The pitch settings for maximum power extraction are unknown, the turbine manufacturers may not recommend maximum power generation pitch settings due to potential noise, stall or load issues.
 Therefore, using SCADA measurements is not sufficient, an optimisation study is necessary.
 In order to reduce the optimisation space to only a single variable (the pitch settings), we assume that the turbine's rotational speed available thanks to averaged field measurements is optimised and will not vary.
 Then, a search for the optimum pitch settings was carried out for each wind speed between cut-in (3m/s) and cut-out (20m/s), by increment of 0.5m/s, and for each turbine configuration (see Table 1).
 The optimisation constraints are described as: below rated wind speed (here 10.5m/s), the power production has to be maximal, whilst from rated wind speed until cut-out the turbine must regulate the generated power in order to maintain rated power (here 2.05MW).
 A sweep of pitch settings for a range between -10° and 10° below rated and between 0° and 20° above rated was tried.
-The Figure 9 shows the outcome of the trials for the turbine with spoiler using the mean aerodynamic coefficient polar: each curve represents a tested wind speed and pitch settingthe response surface of the optimisation procedure.
-The black stars shows the line shows the optimal pitch settings for maximal power productionand will be used during the rest of the study.
+The Figure 9 shows the outcome of the trials for the turbine with spoiler using the mean aerodynamic coefficient polar: the response surface of the optimisation procedure.
+The black line shows the optimal pitch settings for maximal power production.
 The Table 3 shows that the blade with spoiler need a higher pitch to achieve rated power thus reducing the angle of attack.
-The Figure 10, shows the outcome of the study configurations tested.
+The Figure 10, shows the outcome of the study for all configurations tested.
 As it can be seen, the difference between both the no spoiler and spoiler is small.